 4. The Market Can Remain Irrational Longer Can You Can Stay Liquid

 Short selling is a clever strategy but there are various problems to overcome.
-I don’t recommend shorting shares under $1 purely because the risk to reward isn’t favorable, it’s like picking up pennies up front of a steamroller.
+I don’t recommend shorting shares under $1 purely because the risk to reward isn’t favorable, it’s like picking up pennies upfront of a steamroller.
 Patience and risk management are crucial to becoming a successful short seller.
 It’s common for new day traders to make profits on seven out of ten trades but then blow up on one stupid trade.
 Another big obstacle most beginners aren’t aware of when starting out is the PDT rule.
-Unless you have $25,000, you’ll only be able to place four trades in a week or have to use SureTrader, an offshore brokerage with a bad reputation.
+Unless you have $25,000, you’ll only be able to place four trades in a week or have to use an offshore brokerage.
 Also, more restrictions include, multiple stockbrokers are required, potential short squeezes and increasing competition from others trading micro caps.
-Top traders like Timothy Sykes, Tim Grittani and Steven Dux have all compiled their profits in millions through thousands of small gains following the same repeating patterns.
-If you’re serious about learning more check out the free videos on YouTube and Timothy Sykes’ website for detailed information.
+Top traders like Timothy Sykes, Tim Grittani and Steven Dux have all made millions through thousands of small gains following the same repeating patterns.
+If you’re serious about learning more, check out free videos on YouTube and Timothy Sykes’ website for detailed information.